-Note: In Table1, the $pr{ki}$ and the $w_k$ and the $\beta_i$ are in [0,1].
+Note: In Table 1, the $pr{kj}$ and the $w_k$ and the $\beta_j$ are in [0,1].

 Note that $pr{kj}$ is obtained from prior information.
 We gather the frequency of event k in region corresponding to the fire station j for a period of ten years (to implement the model in the city of Mashhad).
 But, each $pr{kj}$ is given by experts and it shows the possibility of occurrence of the event k in the region of fire station j.
 Consider a hospital recently founded in the region of the fire station j and suppose that there hasn't been any hospital in this region.
 Therefore, some events have rarely occurred there.
 But, the possibility of rare occurrence or no occurrence of events is increased.
-Thus, $pr{kj}$ and $p{kj}$ can be completely different. $\beta_j$ imposes the manager's decision to assign the resource to the fire station j.
-As an example, consider that there are two fire stations with the same conditions needing the same type of equipment.
+Thus, $pr{kj}$ and $p{kj}$ can be completely different. $p_j$ imposes the manager's decision to assign the resource to the fire station $p_k$ and example, consider that there are two fire stations with the same conditions needing the same type of equipment.
 Also, consider that one of them is in the center of the city and the other is on the outskirts.
 Suppose that there is one equipment.
-In this situation, it is usually preferred to assign this equipment to the fire station that is in the center of the city to impose her preferences in the model.
+In this situation, it is usually preferred to assign this equipment to the fire station that is in the center of the city.
+Therefore, the manager can assign a higher weight to the fire station that is in the center of the city to impose her preferences in the model.